pedhmendes/ising-dimension-reduction/README.md

 ## Python Notebooks
 Upload in Google Drive and use [Colab](https://colab.research.google.com/) or download [Jupyter](https://jupyter.org/).
-I recommend Colab, you don't have to install anything.
+I recommend colab as you don't need to install anything.

 ## Ising Model
 The data are generated with *1e5 MCS* of transient time and *1e6 MCS* of measurement.
 During measurement we generate histograms and determinate the mean.
 The observables are stored in the datafile name.

-We simulated 131 temperatures a 100 times each temperature.
+We simulated 131 temperatures a 100 times each.
 The plot of Magnetization and Energy are showed below.

 <figure>